Taxi, private-hire drivers to get 300,000 masks for passengers amid coronavirus fears

 READ: All the confirmed cases of coronavirus in Singapore

-As part of precautionary measures, drivers have also been asked to take their temperatures twice a day.
+As part of precautionary measures, drivers have also been asked to take their temperature twice a day.

 From Tuesday, eight temperature screening stations will be set up at the premises of the seven taxi companies here.